nouchka/docker-difft/README.md

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.

-Already a pro?
-Just edit this README.md and make it your own.
-Want to make it easy?
-[Use the template at the bottom](#editing-this-readme)!

 ## Add your files